In the Spotlight: Critical reception

-There were two reviews by Wears the Trousers Magazine.
-Alan Pedder reviewed the album's single "Whatever Love Is" and went on to comment about some other album tracks.
-Rhian Jones reviewed the album itself.
-Pedder commented favourably on two tracks, unfavourably on two tracks, and did not comment on seven tracks.
-Jones commented favourably (directly or indirectly) on eight tracks, unfavourably on one track, and did not comment on two tracks.
+Alan Pedder of Wears the Trousers magazine reviewed the single "Whatever Love Is" and went on to comment about some other album tracks.
+Rhian Jones for the same publication reviewed the album itself.
+Pedder commented favorably on two tracks, unfavorably on two tracks, and did not comment on seven tracks.
+Jones commented favorably (directly or indirectly) on eight tracks, unfavorably on one track, and did not comment on two tracks.